projectara/greybus-spec/source/special.rst

 .. c:function:: int module_inserted(u8 primary_intf_id, u8 intf_count);

-    The SVC uses this operation to notify the AP Module of the presence of a newly-inserted Module.
+    The SVC uses this operation to notify the AP Module of the presence of a newly inserted Module.
 It sends the request after it has determined the size and position of the Module in the Frame.